Cycle Shoes Buyer's Guide

 However, expect your feet to slide off the pedals now and again and your work shoes to take a bit of a beating, unless you invest in some cycling shoes.

 Cycling shoes are designed specifically to make cycling easier by clipping into the pedals on your bike, as opposed to just resting on them as you cycle.
 This means your feet will not only slip off, but you’ll be able to pull the pedals up as well as pushing them, spreading the effort across more muscles in your legs.
-Cycling shoes are usually a little more durable too, so you won’t need to worry about those leather loafers taking a beating on the way to work!
+Cycle shoes are usually a little more durable too, so you won’t need to worry about your normal shoes taking a beating on the way to work!

 Which cycling shoes should I buy?